UniversalDependencies/docs/_ota/feat/Mood.md

 Ottoman Turkish verbs may carry a wide range of mood information.
 Different moods are indicated by a number of suffixes, which also interact with [tense](Tense) and [aspect](Aspect) of the verb.

+Note: This page was adapted from [Mood for Turkish](https://universaldependencies.org/qtd/feat/Mood.html).

 ### <a name="Ind">`Ind`</a>: indicative

 The indicative can be considered the default mood.
 A verb in indicative merely states that something happens, has happened or will happen, without adding any attitude of the speaker.